OpenMS/pyopenms-docs/docs/source/index.rst

 pyOpenMS are the Python bindings to the OpenMS library which are available for Windows, Linux and OSX.

+PyOpenMS provides functionality that is commonly used in computational mass spectrometry.
 The pyOpenMS package contains Python bindings for a large part of the OpenMS library (http://www.open-ms.de) for mass spectrometry based proteomics.
 It thus provides facile access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.

-These Python bindings allow raw access to the data-structures and algorithms implemented in OpenMS, specifically those for file access (mzXML, mzML, TraML, mzIdentML among others), basic signal processing (smoothing, filtering, de-isotoping and
+These Python bindings
+allow raw access to the data-structures and algorithms implemented in OpenMS, specifically those for file access (mzXML, mzML, TraML, mzIdentML among others), basic signal processing (smoothing, filtering, de-isotoping and